 Use as a catch all or a decorative piece for a side table

 9.5" (L) x 8" (W) x 2" (H)

-After Teo (Bati wood artisan) is done with the trays, he wraps and places them in a bag that he secures on his back before he jets off on his moto to his buddy's house.
+After Teo (Bati wood artisan) is done with the boxes, he wraps and places them in a bag that he secures on his back before he jets off on his moto to his buddy's house.
 His buddy, Juan Carlos, is Bati's lead leather artisan.
-JC invites Teo to stay a while and drink terere.
+JC invites Teo to stay a while and drink yerba mate.
 After, Juan Carlos and his team wrap the boxes with soft Bati leather and finish it off with a classic hand stitch.